leandrocunha526/contacts-api/README.md

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.

+**NOTE: Use podman-compose.yml (podman-compose) to use the versions of Ruby and PostgreSQL (Docker registry) compatible with this application (Debian Buster is an LTS version and from next year it will be ELTS supported by Frexian).**

 ## Installation guide

 [Install Rails guide](http://guides.railsgirls.com/install)